 According to one Serious Eater (who goes by bkhuna), central Florida is the "land of no barbecue."
-Having only ever associated the entire state with gators, Scarface, and Stick Stickly, I'll have to take this one on faith.
+Having only ever associated the entire state with gators, Scarface, and oranges, I'll have to take this one on faith.
 If any other Florida 'cue heads are in the house, I'm sure we'd both love to hear your thoughts on the Florida style.

 Get the Recipes!